mattmakai/fullstackpython.com/content/pages/examples/flask/flask-globals-request.markdown

         return self._created_response(resource)

     def _meta(self):
-        """Return a description of this resource as reported by the database."""
         return flask.jsonify(self.__model__.description())

     def _resource(self, resource_id):
-        """Return the ``sandman2.model.Model`` instance with the given *resource_id*.

-        :rtype: :class:`sandman2.model.Model`
-        """
         resource = self.__model__.query.get(resource_id)
         if not resource:
             raise NotFoundException()
         return resource

     def _all_resources(self):
-        """Return the complete collection of resources as a list of dictionaries.

-        :rtype: :class:`sandman2.model.Model`
-        """
         queryset = self.__model__.query
 ~~        args = {k: v for (k, v) in request.args.items() if k not in ('page', 'export')}
         limit = None